Written by Andrew Tait

 Contact the Author

 I have over 20 years of experience in betting & gaming, regulation & compliance, intellectual property and commercial contracts.
-Prior to joining Gordon Dadds regulatory solutions team in 2017, I was General Counsel & Chief Compliance Offer at Mansion Group for 10 years.
+Prior to joining Gordon Dadds regulatory solutions team in 2017, I was General Counsel & Chief Compliance Officer at Mansion Group for 10 years.
 My key specialisms are gambling law and regulation, compliance, governance and risk management, AML policies and procedures, IT contracts and technology licensing, entertainment and media contracts and copyright licensing, sports sponsorship agreements, ecommerce and internet law.
 I am a member of IMGL (International Masters of Gaming Law), GBGA (Gibraltar Betting & Gaming Association) and ICA (International Compliance Association).